-The methodologies taught in the PuMP and KPI Certification Programs were created to help organizations redesign their performance measurement process.
+The methodologies taught in the KPI Certification Program were created to help organizations redesign their performance measurement process.
 These practical step-by-step methodologies and tools were designed to help organizations:

 - Make strategy measurable and easier to communicate and cascade

 - Select and design performance measures that are far more meaningful than brainstorming or benchmarking can produce

 - Get buy-in from staff and stakeholders to enthusiastically own performance measurement and improvement